oliviazqy/tone-chrome-extension/README.md

 # Tone: A text to speech chrome extension

-A Chrome extension that allows users to highlight text on any webpage, right-click, and hear the American English pronunciation.
+A text to speech chrome extension that allows users to highlight text on any webpage, right-click, and hear the American English pronunciation.

 ## Why I Built This